gat786/devops-stuff/static/blogs/gcloud/cloudstorage/gcp-cloud-storage-api-findings-full.md

 Mind you that we also have a VPC SC Firewall defined in our organisation that stops requests from development folder landing into production folder yet this went through somehow.

-I dont know why but this was interesting to me as I knew that I could have gotten finers details using this method but I never thought about it.
-Anyways as soon as he shared me this query I knew what I had to do, I authenticated my Gcloud CLI as well and flared this command with a verbosity level of 8
+I don't know why but this was interesting to me as I knew that I could have gotten finer details using this method but I never thought about it.
+Anyway as soon as he shared me this query I knew what I had to do, I authenticated my Gcloud CLI as well and flared this command with a verbosity level of 8